Funding Resources

 Funding Opportunities

 Some employers and community partners may be eligible to secure funding and/or grants when hiring students.
-To determine the specific college/department associated with each funding opportunity, please refer to the chart below.
+To determine the specific college/department associated with each funding opportunity, please refer to the tabs below.
 For more comprehensive information, kindly visit the respective websites for more details.

-BioTalent Canada Student Work Placement Program (for employers with a focus on biotechnology, bioenergy, biohealth, etc.
+BioTalent Canada Student Work Placement Program (for employers with a focus on biotechnology, bioenergy, biohealth, etc.)

 Canadian Council for Aviation & Aerospace (CCAA)